Canadian Prime Minister Justin Trudeau and his wife announce their separation

 “As always, we remain a close family with deep love and respect for each other and for everything we have built and will continue to build,” the two said on Instagram.

+An official familiar with the matter said the children he will continue to live at Rideau Cottage in Ottawa, where he has lived since 2015, and the children will primarily live there to maintain stability.

+The official said she has moved to a separate Ottawa home, but will spend time at Rideau Cottage at times including when he is travelling.
+The official spoke on condition of anonymity because they were not authorized to speak publicly.

-The first lady has played a less visible role in recent years, rarely traveling with the prime minister on official trips.
+She has played a less visible role in recent years, rarely traveling with the prime minister on official trips.
 The two were seen together publicly at Canada Day events in Ottawa last month.

 “They remain a close family, and Sophie and the prime minister are focused on raising their kids in a safe, loving and collaborative environment,” the statement from Trudeau’s office said.
 “The family will be together on vacation, beginning next week.”